rachel-moonrocks/blog-site-2/content/blog/2017-03-31-var-vs-let/index.md

 ```

-however both of these functions are in the global scope themselves (this === window in the browser), we would need to wrap them in an object in order for their scope to not be global
+However both of these functions are in the global scope themselves (in the browser, this === window), we would need to wrap them in an object in order for their scope to not be global

-<h4>what else do we know about variable declarations</h4>
+<h4>What else do we know about variable declarations?</h4>

 When we use *var* and *let* these declarations are hoisted. var is hoisted to the top of the lexical scope and its values is assigned to undefined, while let is hoisted to the top of the block scope.